-To inspect the effects of the $Q_i$ conditional statistics as a function of the scale we use conditional structure functions; namely, the same $S_q$ that was defined in Eq.~\eqref{eq:Sq} is now calculated with averages over trajectories with the same $Q_i$.
-Thus, Fig.~\ref{fig:energy_Q}(b) shows the conditional second-order Lagrangian structures function, $S_2$, plotted on the log-log scale.
-The $S_2$ for different $Q_i$ have a nearly identical shape, but they are translated vertically with respect to one another.
-The $S_2$ curves are ordered vertically in the figure according to the levels of $A^{(j)}_\tau$ observed in Fig.~\ref{fig:energy_Q}(a): $S_2$ is highest for $Q_4$, then $Q_1$, $Q_3$ and the lowest is $Q_2$.
-This shows that the structure functions are ordered by the trajectory's "activity" level.
-Furthermore, Since the figure is in log-log scales, the identical shape means that the time scaling for structure-function for different quadrants is the same, namely $\zeta_2(\tau)$ is independent of $Q_i$.
-In particular, $\zeta_2\approx2$ for $\tau\leq\tau_\eta$ and it reduces below 1 by the end of our measurement range.
-Therefore, the key observation from Fig.~\ref{fig:energy_Q}(b) is that when conditioning on $Q_i$ the changes in statistics occur \textit{homogeneously across the scales}.
-This is in contrast, for example, to inertial particles, where the scaling of the structure-function change due to filtering at times smaller than their inertial timescale~\citep{Bec2006}.
-This observation is important for two reasons.
-First, it implies that changes in statistics when conditioning on $Q_i$ occur due to variations in turbulence parameters, namely this is indeed large-scale intermittency.
-Second, it is important for Lagrangian dispersion models since it suggests that temporal fluctuations in canopy drag may be treated by varying the simulation's parameters with a large timescale, e.g. as discussed in more details by \cite{Pope1990, Pope1991, Aylor1990,Duman2014,Duman2016}.
+The central role of the energy cascade in the understanding of turbulent flows makes it important to examine how large-scale intermittency is reflected across the different scales.
+To this end, similar to \cite{Blum2010, Blum2011}, we use conditioned structure functions.
+Specifically, $S_q$ as defined in Eq.~\eqref{eq:Sq} is now calculated over groups of trajectories with the same $Q_i$.
+Fig.~\ref{fig:energy_Q}(b) shows the conditioned $S_2$, plotted on log-log scale.
+The structure functions for different $Q_i$ have nearly identical shapes, but they are translated vertically with respect to one another.
+In fact, the structure-functions appear in the figure according to the average levels of $A_T$ observed in Fig.~\ref{fig:energy_Q}(a): $S_2$ is highest for $Q_4$, then $Q_1$, $Q_3$ and the lowest is $Q_2$.
+In addition to that, since the figure is in log-log scales, the identical shapes mean that the time scaling of structure-functions relating to different quadrants is the same: $\zeta_2\approx2$ for $\tau\leq\tau_\eta$ and it reduces below 1 by the end of our measurement range.
+In particular, $\zeta_2(\tau)$ was almost independent of $Q_i$.